hadhub/loader-c/README.md

+# Disclamer
+**I am in no way responsible for what you do with this tool.
+Its purpose is to help you bypass HackTheBox & Vulnlab labs with AV&EDR.
+Do not use this tool for malicious purposes.
+It is an educational project.**

 # Loader C - Hell's Gate

 C port of the NIM dropper.
 Downloads an RC4-encrypted payload via HTTP, decrypts it in memory, and injects it into a suspended process using direct syscalls.